 If you know what county may have a warrant out for your arrest, try searching for the county’s official website.
 Once you reach the county’s website, look for an option to search for warrants.

-Call or Visit the Sheriff's Office
+Call or Visit the Sheriff’s Office To Check For Warrants

 You can call or stop by the sheriff’s office to see if you have a warrant.
 Be prepared to be arrested if you visit the sheriff’s office.
 With a little luck, they will set a court date and let you go.
 Just be sure to be there for your court date so that you do not receive a warrant for failing to appear.